What Do Business Continuity Planner Do?

 - Confluence

-What education or degrees do I need to become a Business Continuity Planner?
+What education is needed to be a Business Continuity Planner?

 How Long Does it Take to Become a Business Continuity Planner?